Goutham-zern/project1/README.md

 This application is a demo application that allows you to create a Chatbot SaaS application.

 Users can:
-1. Create various chatbots for each Organization
+1. Create chatbots in an Organization (based on plan details)
 2. Update the chatbot settings (e.g. name, description, etc.) and branding (e.g. colors, etc.)
 3. Crawl websites and train the chatbot using OpenAI
 4. Embed the chatbot on their website using a widget imported with a simple script tag

 NB: this demo application is considered feature-complete, so it's unlikely more features will be added.
 However, I will fix bugs and issues as they are reported.

-## Requirements
+## Requirements (Chatbot SaaS)

-To make this application work, you will need to:
+To make the Chatbot SaaS template application work, you will need to:

 1. Open an Upstash (QStash) account or replace the Task Queue with any other task queue service (e.g. AWS SQS, Google Cloud Tasks, Inngest, Trigger, etc.)
 2. Open an Open AI account and create an API key
 3. Open a Supabase account and create a project
 4. Open a Stripe account and create a product

+Additionally, you will setup the rest of the environment variables of the Core kit as described in the documentation.

 #### Adding the required environment variables